oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     oractl:>
     ```

-    Connect to the Oracle Backend for Spring Boot admin service using the `connect` command.
+    Connect to the Oracle Backend for Spring Boot and Microservices admin service using the `connect` command.
 Enter `obaas-admin` and the username and use the password you collected earlier.

     ```shell
     oractl> <copy>connect</copy>